Open Heart Yoga

 Three Levels of Empowerment

-The first empowerment is received on Tibetan Heart Yoga level 1 course.
+The first empowerment is received on Open Heart Yoga level 1 course.
 Everyone can receice it, there are no prerequisites.

 The second empowerment is received when the practitioner has progressed to open his or her 6th bhumi.